-- Avoiding disturbance: If you want good quality time to yourself, putting your phone on Airplane Mode will mean you have one less thing to worry about while you relax.
+- Avoiding disturbance: If you want good quality time for yourself, putting your phone in Airplane Mode will mean you have one less thing to worry about while you relax.

 Is Airplane Mode Really Necessary?

-If you have a smartphone or a tablet with cellular functionality, chances are they will be linked to multiple cell towers at all times, in an attempt to stay connected.
+Smartphones and tablets with cellular functionality will likely be connected to multiple cell towers at any time.
+This is an attempt to stay connected.

 The farther these towers, the more intensive the search.
 In such situations, the device will increase its signal strength to remain linked to these towers.

 If this persists, the search may be extended to the dedicated sensors on the airplane.
 This forces the sensitive navigation equipment to malfunction.

 However, it is essential to note that such malfunctioning is not serious enough to send your plane off the sky.

 But the consistent interference in the cellular signals exchange between the airplane crew and the people on the ground may make navigation somewhat more complicated.

 This, alongside other uses of the airplane mode described above, shows that Airplane Mode is a necessary smartphone feature.

 Think of a smartphone feature that increases concentration, makes charging faster, extends battery life, and keeps you focused for longer.
 Think of Airplane Mode.